Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: Acknowledgment

 He is evaluator of MSCA Co-Fund schemes, Elsevier Book proposals and top scientific journals and conferences including IEEE TII, IEEE TITS, IEEE TNSE, IEEE IoT, IEEE JBHI, FGCS, COMNET, TETT, IEEE VTC, WF-IoT.
 TPC member of IEEE BCA 2020 in conjunction with AICCSA 2020, ICBC 2021, DICG Co-located with Middleware 2020 and FTNCT 2020.
 He is also serving as Associate Editor in Wireless Networks, IET Quantum Communication, IET Networks, and Review Editor in Frontiers in Communications and Networks.
 He is also serving as Guest Editor (GE) in COMCOM (I.F: 2.8), GE in COMNET (I.F 3.11), Lead chair in one of CCNC 2021 workshops, and editing a book for CRC press.
 He is a member of the ACM, IEEE, and actively involved with various working groups and committees of IEEE and ACM related to 5G and beyond, Blockchain and Artificial Intelligence. \end{IEEEbiographynophoto} -2\baselineskip plus -1fil \begin{IEEEbiographynophoto} {Harun Siljak} received his bachelor and master degrees in Automatic Control and Electronics from the University of Sarajevo in 2010 and 2012, respectively and his PhD degree in Electrical and Electronics Engineering from the International Burch University, Sarajevo, in 2015.
-He joined CONNECT as an EDGE MSCA Research Fellow with his research project COCODIMM (Complexity and Control of Distributed Massive MIMO) where he merged complex systems science and reversible computation in a new toolbox for wireless communications, mainly for control and optimisation of large antenna arrays.
+He is an assistant professor at the School of Engineering, Trinity College Dublin.
+During his earlier Marie Curie fellowship at TCD, he merged complex systems science and reversible computation in a new toolbox for wireless communications, mainly for control and optimisation of large antenna arrays.
 The tools developed during the project found their application in quantum computation and communications, as well as molecular and neuronal communications.
 He serves as an associate editor for the EURASIP Journal on Wireless Communications and Networking, and science communication officer for the Western Balkans Chapter of Marie Curie Alumni Association and MAT-DYN-NET COST Action. \end{IEEEbiographynophoto} -2\baselineskip plus -1fil \begin{IEEEbiographynophoto} {Hem Dutt Joshi} received the B.Tech degree in ECE from Barkatullah University, Bhopal, India in 1999, the ME degree in CCN from MITS, Gwalior in 2004 and the PhD degree from JUET, Guna, India in 2012.
 He worked as Assistant Professor in JUET, Guna from 2006 to 2013.
 Currently, he is working as Associate Professor in the department of ECE, TIET, Patiala.
 Dr Joshi also worked as visiting research fellow in the year 2019 at CONNECT, the Science Foundation Ireland Research Centre for Future Networks, at Trinity College Dublin, Ireland.
 Dr. Joshi is involved very extensively in research regarding high data rate wireless communication systems and signal processing.
 He has more than 15 years of teaching and research experience.
 His research interests include wireless communication, OFDM system, MIMO–OFDM, signal processing for wireless communication and 5G communication system.